-From that psychometric function (p_c vs. flanker distance), together with Bouma's law (which describes critical distance vs. eccentricity), we can then infer how crowding behaves with increasing eccentricity.
-Note first that, for a general answer to that question, distances between objects can be assumed as being on average independent of visual eccentricity.
+From that psychometric function (p_c vs. flanker distance), together with Bouma's law (which describes critical distance vs. eccentricity), we can then infer how, in principle, crowding behaves with increasing eccentricity.
+Note first that, for a general, principled answer to that question, distances between objects can be assumed as being, on average, independent of visual eccentricity.
 Examples where that is approximately the case would be letters on a printed page, or people in a crowd.
 Assume further that in the viewing direction that distance is below the critical crowding distance, so that recognition is unaffected by crowding.
-Performance p_c is then at 100% minus the lapse rate λ (top right in Figure 11).
+Performance p_c is then at its best, namely at 100% minus the lapse rate λ (top right in Figure 11).
 Figure 12a shows the same function schematically, to explain terms.
 It shows proportion-correct (p_c) vs. flanker distance with the empty-space definition.
-Best performance is $1-\lambda$ and is obtained at sufficiently large flanker distances.
-Crowding, defined as the reduction of performance, is shown as the downward arrow from that level.
+Performance that would be obtained without flankers is the same as that obtained at sufficiently large flanker distances, i.e., is $1-\lambda$.
+Crowding, as standardly defined as the reduction of that performance by the presence of flankers, is shown as the downward arrow from that level.
 That reduction, i.e. the length of that arrow, is $1-\lambda-p_c$.

-The reduction is shown (in the upward direction) in Figure 12b.
-The figure is obtained from

-Figure 12a by re-scaling the y-axis and flipping the graph horizontally and vertically, so that crowding (the downward arrow in Fig. 12a) goes upwards, and flanker distance d goes backwards.
-The y-axis now shows crowding, as standardly defined.
+Now, to answer the question how crowding changes with eccentricity, the reduction is shown (in the upward direction) in Figure 12b.
+The figure is obtained from Figure 12a by re-scaling the y-axis and mirroring the graph both horizontally and vertically, so that crowding (the downward arrow in Fig. 12a) now goes upwards, and flanker distance d goes backwards.
+The y-axis shows crowding, as standardly defined.